 It might be a difficult decision to tweak an active campaign delivering a consistent performance.
 You do not wish to disrupt the current flow, yet have a set of changes that ‘could’ optimize the campaign performance.
-Campaign Drafts and Experiments or AdWords Experiments helps you test your changes while keeping the original campaign as it is.
+Campaign Drafts and Experiments or AdWords Experiments helps you to conduct split testing to test your changes while keeping the original campaign as it is.

 What are AdWords Experiments?